 Amman is my home base through May.
-I’m settling into a new apartment in Jabal Amman neighborhood and trying to soak up Middle Eastern culture while learning about the Jordanian lifestyle.
-The fascinating city is full of surprises.
+I’m settling into a new apartment in Jabal Amman neighborhood and trying to soak up Middle Eastern culture, while learning about the Jordanian lifestyle.
+Amman is a fascinating city full of surprises.

 Neighborhoods and Circles

 This link provides a brief description of Amman’s neighborhoods and its eight circles.
 My new apartment in Jabal Amman is near the second circle.
-The first apartment was in Weibdeh.
+The first apartment was in Jabal al-Weibdeh.
 The two neighborhoods are geographically close, but they have decidedly different personalities.

 You can get around Amman by referring to the “circle” near where a place is located.
-My new landlord gave me a quick tour of the surrounding area the day I moved.
+The day I moved, my landlord gave me a quick tour of the areas surrounding Jabal Amman.
 His family relocated from Palestine to Amman years ago.
-Many former Palestinian and Syrian residents have settled in Amman.
+Many former Palestinian, Lebanese, and Syrian residents relocated to Jordan, settled in Amman, and started successful businesses.

 Jabal Amman is “renowned for its traditional historic buildings and distinctive early 20th century architecture”.
 To preserve the neighborhood’s historic nature, Amman is “protected architecturally“.
-Mango House is a notable Jabal Amman building and an “example of the new style of Jordanian architecture that differs from houses built during the 1920s, 30s, and 40s”.
+Mango House is a notable Jabal Amman building and an “example of the newest style of Jordanian architecture, which differs from houses built during the 1920s, 30s, and 40s”.

 _____________